About This Blog

 4. Teaching and Learning the Skills of Service

-Our children are not being educated in the foundations of a superior service culture.
+Our children do not learn the foundations of a superior service culture.
 In school our children study mathematics, science, history, and languages, but not the essential principles that create value for others.
-By essential principles, I mean appreciating the world from another person’s point of view, deepening partnerships over time, building advocacy, recovering effectively, managing stress, and managing expectations.
+By essential principles, I mean appreciating the world from another person’s point of view.
+This also encompasses deepening partnerships over time, building advocacy, recovering effectively, managing stress, and managing expectations.

-I am confident that Singapore will continue to improve and that we will get a little more each time we are served, or serving others, in Singapore.
-But this will not be achieved by government policies and investments alone.
-This outcome requires the harnessed passion and compassion of the wonderful people who make up our nation.
+I am confident that Singapore will continue to improve a little more each time we are served, or serving others.
+This will not be achieved by government policies and investments alone.
+To reach this outcome, we need to harness the passion and compassion of the wonderful people who make up our nation.